 Knot the thread and tie it off and ta-da!

-You are the proud crafter of an awesome flower hair clip.
 I’ve made these for Elise since she was about 6 months old and I love them.
-I’ve attached the flowers to elastic bands for head bands and even to pin backs to dress up an outfit for pictures.
+I’ve attached the flowers to elastic bands for headbands and even to pin backs to dress up an outfit for pictures.

-These are so easy and quick, I’m sure you can find tons of uses for them, just as we have.
-Thanks for spending some time with us today and we hope you’ll share this with your friends and followers on Facebook, Twitter and Pinterest.
+These are so easy and quick, you will find tons of uses for them!
+Thanks for spending some time with us today and we hope you’ll share this with your friends and followers on Facebook or Pinterest.